Teen Autism » 2009

 Flying Solo, Part 1

-Part of the big let-down for Nigel and Aidan not making their flight to LA on Christmas was that their dad had purchased tickets for them to see Avatar that night.
+Part of the big let-down for Neil and Adam not making their flight to LA on Christmas was that their dad had purchased tickets for them to see Avatar that night.
 He canceled those tickets and definitely planned to take them at some point during their visit, of course.
-However, knowing that it’s a three-hour movie, I questioned whether Nigel would be able to sit through all of it – he usually doesn’t make it all the way through movies in the theater.
+However, knowing that it’s a three-hour movie, I questioned whether Neil would be able to sit through all of it – he usually doesn’t make it all the way through movies in the theater.
 He often needs a break from the sensory bombardment of a movie theater and has to take a few walks during the film.

 But something tells me that he’ll sit through all of this one.
-I know because I saw it tonight, and I was enraptured.
+I know because I saw it tonight, and I was enraptured with the visuals.
 I got off work early to go see a late afternoon show, and it was sold out on a Tuesday.
 So I purchased a ticket for the 7 PM show and came back later.
 I, meaning myself.
 Flying solo.
 I am uber-introvert, going to movies alone and enjoying it.
 (I’ve taken myself out to dinner before, too.)
 I show up at the theater an hour early to get a good seat, and there is already a huge line.
 Even so, I am able to sit near the center, about three-fourths of the way back, which is my favorite area.
 I sit down next to a guy in his twenties with a scruffy goatee and watch as the theater fills to capacity.
 Moments later, I realize that not only is he scruffy, he stinks.
 I am accosted by the low-grade, but unmistakable, scent of permeating old sweat.
 As soon as I make this distasteful realization, another guy in his twenties with a full beard sits in the empty seat on the other side of me.
 They appear to not know each other, but they both are clearly hygienically challenged.
 The bearded one stinks too.

 Are you kidding me?
 I yell in my head.
 What are the freaking odds?
 This is what I get for going to the movies alone!
 I get boxed in by two guys who are taking some time off from bathing.
 My olfactory sense is completely assaulted, and I momentarily consider leaving.
 How am I going to enjoy the movie while constantly inhaling these noxious fumes?
 But I tell myself that feces and vomit would be far worse and decide to employ shallow breathing and “tune out” the BO surrounding me.